 We took the blue route on the map, passing by several attractions along the way such as the Amsterdam VOC ship, the Maritime Museum, Anne Frank House, canal-side terraces and a lot of those beautiful Dutch buildings.
 You can also hop on this route if you want to drop by the Artis Royal Zoo.
-Just keep looking up and enjoy the view.
+Enjoy the view on a rondvaart ride.

 |miniature Amsterdam VOC Ship at Madurodam|